exo-addons/cloud-drive-extension/README.md

 Cloud Drive allows you to manage which connectors from available to use in your server.
 There are several levels where connectors can be removed or disabled.

 Since Cloud Drive version 1.3.1 and all 1.4, it's possible to disable a connector by configuration:
-- in _exo.properties_ by property in format clouddrive.PROVIDER\_ID.disable where PROVIDER\_ID , e.g. to disable CMIS you need the following
+* in _exo.properties_ by property in format clouddrive.PROVIDER\_ID.disable where PROVIDER\_ID an actual ID of your connector, e.g. to disable CMIS you need the following

     clouddrive.cmis.disable=true

-- use `CloudDriveService` component plugin to remove the connector, it is similar to addition configuration: provider's ID and name should be the same as for the added
+* use `CloudDriveService` component plugin to remove the connector, it is similar to addition configuration: provider's ID and name should be the same as for the added
     <!-- CMIS connector removal -->
     <external-component-plugins>
       <target-component>org.exoplatform.clouddrive.CloudDriveService</target-component>